 1. Job Prospects

-However, if you are like most people, you will plan to work locally upon graduation , then you will look at prestige differently.
+However, you plan to work locally upon graduation like most people, then you will look at prestige differently.
 For example, SMU, NUS and NTU all have very strong and recognized business schools in Singapore.
-There are various debates on which business school is the best and there is no conclusion, but SMU business graduates command the highest average pay.
+There are various debates about which business school is the best and there is no conclusion, but SMU business graduates command the highest average pay.

 2. Further Studies